lrembacz/vue-responsive-grid-layout/README.md

 ```

 # API
 ```
-EDIT: FIX to Desynchronitizing
+FIX to responsivness

-GridLayout has its own state now.
-Layouts from prop is taken only for the first time.

-To change layout inside the component use switchLayout method.
+watch: {
+    layouts: {
+        handler: function(val, oldVal) {
+            this.prepareLayoutsFromProps(this.layouts);
+        },
+        deep: true
+    },
+},

+Layouts from props are deeply watched and currentLayout in component is synchronized with it.
+It grants us ability to make layouts reactive and make the layouts possible to work with Vuex.
 ```

+DEPREACTED

+~~EDIT: FIX to Desynchronitizing~~

+~~GridLayout has its own state now.
+Layouts from prop is taken only for the first time.~~

+~~To change layout inside the component use switchLayout method.~~

 Vue Responsive Grid Layout uses scoped slot inside to get some props.

 `<slot :containerWidth="containerWidth" :layout="currentLayout" :cols="currentCols">`